 Stewart Giddings, a native of New York City, overcame the obstacles of the street and gang lifestyle as an adolescent.
 His “second chance at life” began with his decision to relocate to Omaha, Nebraska.
-As the YouTurn Violence Prevention Director, he holds a Masters degree in Business Administration.
+Bringing 15 years of service to our youth and adolescents in various capacities.
+As the YouTurn Operations Director, he holds a Masters degree in Business Administration.
 Stewart directs the day-to-day services provided through the YouTurn street and school outreach staff.
-Since he started his position with YouTurn, he has shared his passion for supporting youth in identifying alternatives to gangs and violence at several confrences and seminars around teh city of Omaha.
+Since he started his position with YouTurn, he has shared his passion for supporting youth in identifying alternatives to gangs and violence at several conferences and seminars around the city of Omaha.

-As a husband and father of four, Stewart enjoys sports and volunteer coaching.
+As a husband and father of four, Stewart enjoys sports, mentoring and volunteer coaching.

 Judith M. Hill is a native of Omaha, Nebraska with 30 years of experience working with local non-profits.
 As the YouTurn Program Director, Judith is responsible for creating a collaborative community-based service model, anchored by the utilization of evidence-based strategies, designed to support positive behavior change for YouTurn program participants, 12 to 24+ years of age.
 She coordinates the outreach and case management services provided by YouTurn’s school, street and women’s violence prevention teams.
 She is a Fellow with the Health Research & Educational Trust American Hospital Association.